 - Technical Assistance: Partners have access to technical assistance resources from DOE, its National Laboratories, and independent third-party subject-matter experts for support on unique local challenges.

-- Collaboration: Multi-stakeholder teams of partners form groups around specific goals to address common barriers to solar adoption by learning from each other and sharing resources.
+- Collaboration: Structured groups of partners, called collaboratives, form around specific goals to address common barriers to solar adoption by learning from each other and sharing resources.

 Expanding Access to Solar

-Certain underserved markets, including low- and moderate-income (LMI) populations, nonprofit organizations, and other community-serving entities, such as municipal governments, still face significant barriers to affordable solar deployment.
-A report from NREL that analyzed the recently competed Solar in Your Community Challenge identified three main takeaways from the challenge:
+Certain under-resourced and over-burdened markets, including low- and moderate-income (LMI) populations, nonprofit organizations, and other community-serving entities, such as municipal governments, still face significant barriers to affordable solar deployment.
+A report from NREL that analyzed the Solar in Your Community Challenge, which ended in 2019, identified three main takeaways:

 - Clearly understand how federal, state, and local policies enable local solar projects.